stefoss23/PCL-Server/README.md

 However, C++ has little framework support regarding server development.

 Therefore, the idea is to use Python (Django in this case) for the basic server operations.
 The python server then taps into a C++ library for the data processing.
+Another benefit with this would also to combine the powerful machine-learning/artifical intelligence packages in Python with C++.

 Pybind11 is using a binding between the c++ library files and the Python server.